foo123/modelview.js/README.md

 #### How it works

-`ModelView` works with **simple `HTML` strings** which are interspersed with **arbitrary `JavaScript` Expressions**.
+ModelView uses only the basic building blocks of Web Development: **HTML and JavaScript**.
+No need to learn new syntax, or do things differently.
+ModelView works with **simple `HTML` strings** which are interspersed with **arbitrary `JavaScript` Expressions**.
 It all starts at the top level with HTML.
 If only HTML exists, then once the template is rendered there is nothing to update anymore.
-To introduce dynamic JavaScript code you wrap it in `{` and `}` template separators, which separate JavaScript expressions from static HTML code. `ModelView` understands this and takes note of where the code is and what the result of the code is (eg modify node attribute, modify child nodes, etc..).
-Thus it is able to have an understanding of how the DOM will change.
+To introduce dynamic JavaScript code you wrap it in `{` and `}` template separators, which separate JavaScript expressions from static HTML code.
+ModelView understands this and takes note of where the code is and what the result of the code is (eg modify node attribute, modify child nodes, etc..).
+Thus it acquires an understanding of how the DOM will change.
 But that is not over.
 You can also write HTML inside JavaScript by tightly wrapping the HTML in parentheses (similar to `JSX`), ie `(<span>some text</span>)`.
 This is not the end of the story either, you can again run dynamic JavaScript inside HTML, which is inside JavaScript, by wrapping the inner JavaScript expression in `{` and `}` and so on..

 For example, see all the above in action: